cnabio/duffle/docs/104-claims.md

 - `$CNAB_ACTION`: The action to be performed (install, upgrade, ...)
 - `$CNAB_REVISION`: The ULID for the present release revision.
 (On upgrade, this is the _new_ revision)

+> Credential data, which is also injected into the invocation image, is _not_ managed by the claim system.

 The parameters passed in by the user are vetted against `parameters.json` outside of the container, and then injected into the container as environment variables of the form: `$CNAB_P_{parameterName.toUpper}="{parameterValue}"`.

+For example, the parameter `hello_world` in the claim is presented to the invocation image as the environment variables `CNAB_P_HELLO_WORLD`.

 ## Calculating the Result

-The result object is populated by the result of the invocation image's action.
+The `result` object is populated by the result of the invocation image's action.
 For example, consider the case where an invocation image executes an installation action.
 The action is represented by the following shell script, and `$CNAB_INSTALLATION_NAME` is set to `my_first_install`:

 ```bash
 #!/bin/bash